Let me present to you the solution to all your problems…

 - spring mix (lots of this – you can really pack it in)

 - baked tempeh <– Salad 2 and 3 had this.

 - ½ cup balsamic vinegar

 - 2 teaspoons finely chopped basil

-- Combine all ingredients expect olive oil in a blender and blend.
+- Combine all ingredients except olive oil in a blender and blend.

-- Continue to blend at a low speed as you add olive oil, until it is compltely emulsified.
+- Continue to blend at a low speed as you add olive oil until it is completely emulsified.